jgraley/cotest/coroutines/docs/testing-with-two-computers.md

 This is where coroutines come in.
 These do not support concurrency, and as a result can usually exist without the involvement of an operating system.
 With coroutines, it is natural to bind message-passing with switching context-of-execution, so that both occur as a single event.
 This can require only "a handful" of machine instructions.
 So we will plan to use coroutines in the test framework: everything will happen on a single thread and a single core, of a single computer.
 What remains of the above exercise is the delineation of roles: there will be a coroutine that runs the test case, and another that runs the code-under-test.

 [^1]: The machine shown is a PDP-11/35 minicomputer system which does in fact support timesharing.
-You would not need two of them to run cotest!
+You would not need two of them to run Cotest!